 The issue of homelessness and housing is a pressing one across the country.
-Within our diocese there is a particular need due to the housing crisis, which results in the high cost of and demand for housing in the area.
+Within our diocese there is a particular need due to the housing crisis, which results in the high cost of homes in the area.
 Many churches are involved in responding to these needs through homeless shelters, soup kitchens and other initiatives.

 Homelessness can take many forms, with street homelessness (also called rough sleeping) the most visible and dangerous.
 Other types of homelessness include people living in temporary accommodation (night shelters, hostels, refugees) and sofa-surfing (living with friends or family, often the 'hidden homeless').

 There are also people who, whilst housed, find themselves in unsuitable accommodation, perhaps due to dangerous or unhealthy living conditions, overcrowding, or the housing is unsuitable for their needs (e.g. accessibility requirements or transport connections).
 Renting homes can often be insecure, causing distribution and stress, and preventing people from connecting with and contributing to their communities.

 When our homes are of decent quality, the comfort and security they provide enrich our lives and support our mental and physical health.
 It's essential that everyone has this foundation.
-The church must call for affordable and suitable housing for everyone, as well as continue to support those who find themselves homeless or vulnerably housed.
+The church must therefore call for affordable and suitable housing for everyone, as well as continue to support those who are currently homeless or vulnerably housed.

 - Dwelling Places: Housing and Homelessness in the Diocese of Oxford presents an overview of the current housing tenure and homelessness context, and offers a theological reflection about home, place and belonging.
 The report explores the church's response to homelessness and housing need.
 It aims to equip churches to consider local needs, how they respond practically and collaboratively, and how we can all share the love of God with those who are homeless and in housing need.

 - A Place to Call Home - A helpful resource from the Joint Public Issues Team for small groups to reflect on biblical texts relating to housing.

 - Lost and Found: Faith and Spirituality in the Lives of Homeless People - the first study of homeless people's attitude to faith involving in-depth interviews with over 70 people.